jaimetur/PhotoMigrator/help/0-configuration-file.md

-## Config.ini
+## ⚙️ Configuration File 'Config.ini'

-You can see the default Config.ini file here
+You can see the default Config.ini file here:

 >```
 ># Configuration for Google Takeout